 What do we mean by trauma-informed services and why is such an approach important?

-- The National Center on Trauma-Informed Care developed a technical assistance document on Engaging Women in Trauma-Informed Peer Support Visit disclaimer page for providers who serve women.
+- The National Center on Trauma-Informed Care developed a technical assistance document on Engaging Women in Trauma-Informed Peer Support (PDF) Visit disclaimer page for providers who serve women.
 The guide is a resource to learn how to integrate trauma-informed principles into programs and services for women, and is particularly relevant to programs providing domestic violence services.

-- Trauma-Informed Care for Children Exposed to Violence: Tips for Domestic Violence and Homeless Shelters Visit disclaimer page .
+- Trauma-Informed Care for Children Exposed to Violence: Tips for Domestic Violence and Homeless Shelters (PDF) Visit disclaimer page .
 Children are very resilient—but they are not unbreakable.
 No matter what their age, children are deeply hurt when they are physically, sexually, or emotionally abused or when they see or hear violence in their homes and communities.
 Each child and situation is different, but exposure to these traumatic stressors—including violence—can overwhelm children at any age and lead to problems in their daily lives.
 This resource was developed by Safe Start Center, a National Resource Center for Children’s Exposure to Violence which is funded by Office of Juvenile Justice Delinquency Prevention.

-- The National Center on Domestic Violence, Trauma, and Mental Health (NCDTMH) has produced a tip sheet on A Trauma-Informed Approach to Domestic Violence Advocacy Visit disclaimer page that outlines how domestic violence services programs can better serve clients, helping survivors heal and avoid future abuse, by factoring in what we know about the effects of trauma.
+- The National Center on Domestic Violence, Trauma, and Mental Health (NCDTMH) has produced a tip sheet on A Trauma-Informed Approach to Domestic Violence Advocacy (PDF) Visit disclaimer page that outlines how domestic violence services programs can better serve clients, helping survivors heal and avoid future abuse, by factoring in what we know about the effects of trauma.

 - Trauma-informed domestic violence programs may combine a focus on survivors’ physical safety with emotional safety.
-The National Center on Domestic Violence, Trauma, Mental Health has produced guidance on trauma-informed approaches and creating conditions for emotional safety Visit disclaimer page .
+The National Center on Domestic Violence, Trauma, Mental Health has produced guidance on trauma-informed approaches and creating conditions for emotional safety (PDF) Visit disclaimer page .

 My agency has decided it wants to be more trauma-informed.
 Where do I start?